This Instant Pot Swedish Meatballs recipe is as easy as it gets. They’re made in your Instant Pot in only 10 minutes!

 - While I used beef here, you can use this same recipe to make any type of meatball you like!
 Chicken and turkey are great choices too.
 Remember that if you’re using a lean kind of meat like chicken, turkey, or lean beef, it's ideal to mix it with fattier meat like pork or lamb for the optimal flavor and texture.
 This will adjust the moisture to guarantee you don't wind up with dry meatballs.

 How to Serve

 Instant Pot Swedish Meatballs are excellent served over egg noodles, pureed potatoes, or rice.
-If you’re looking for some low-carb alternatives, riced cauliflower or zoodles also work well.
+If you’re looking for some low-carb alternatives, cauliflower rice or zoodles also work well.

 Here are some more unique ideas for side dishes:

 Instant Pot Cilantro Lime Rice

 Instant Pot Mashed Sweet Potatoes

 You can also serve them as is and enjoy a light meal 🙂

 Referred to in Sweden as köttbullar, this is an exemplary meatball dish traditionally spiced with nutmeg and allspice.